-Be using carved stamps to create pattern in the surface of the clay before we explore different ways of stretching the clay to form the piece.
+We will be using carved stamps to create pattern in the surface of the clay before we explore different ways of stretching the clay to form the piece.

-Explore making personal stamps for pattern and texture making.
+We will explore making personal stamps for pattern and texture making.

-Experiment with using found materials for pattern and texture making, using objects from the natural world alongside vintage textiles.
+We will experiment with using found materials for pattern and texture making, using objects from the natural world alongside vintage textiles.

-Try our hand at surface treatments such as water etching, carving & fluting.
+We will try our hand at surface treatments such as water etching, carving & fluting.

-Make a series of pieces, which will be suitable for the Obvara firing in June.
+We will make a series of pieces, which will be suitable for the Obvara firing in June.